 The department's role in the monitoring of imported food

 The department's role to monitor imported food is part of a broader food regulatory system as discussed above.

-Food entering Australia is subject to the Imported Food Control Act 1992, which provides for the inspection and control of imported food using a risk-based border inspection program, the Imported Food Inspection Scheme (IFIS).
+Imported Food Control Act 1992, which provides for the inspection and control of imported food using a risk-based border inspection program, the Imported Food Inspection Scheme (IFIS).
 FSANZ advises the department on food that poses a medium or high risk to human health and safety, with the department classifying this food as risk for inspection under the IFIS.

 Role of state and territory authorities